Karthikanegouni/NxtWave_React_practice/MusicPlaylist/README.md

 - Each track has a delete button for removal from the playlist
 - "No Songs Found" view shown when search yields zero results or all tracks are deleted

-ll are deleted, the empty playlist view is shown

 ## Cloning This Project

     git clone https://github.com/Karthikanegouni/NxtWave_React_practice.git